‘Real Housewives of Atlanta’: Fans Threaten Boycott If Phaedra Parks Is Fired

-Bravo might have a real problem on their hands if Phaedra Parks really is fired from Real Housewives of Atlanta.
+Bravo might have a real problem on their hands if Phaedra Parks really is fired from The Real Housewives of Atlanta.
 After learning that Phaedra may not have had her contract renewed for a Season 10 return, some fans are so mad about the possible departure of their favorite housewife that they’re threatening to boycott Season 10 of RHOA.

-Phaedra Parks joined Real Housewives of Atlanta in Season 3 and has remained a full-time peach holder through the end of Season 9.
-Now there are reports that Phaedra may not be returning for the epic Season 10 of RHOA that Bravo has been planning and that has her fans pretty upset.
+Phaedra Parks joined The Real Housewives of Atlanta in Season 3 and has remained a full-time peach-holder through the end of Season 9.
+Now there are reports that Phaedra may not be returning for the epic Season 10 of RHOA that Bravo has been planning, and that has her fans pretty upset.
 According to That Grape Juice, some loyal Phaedra fans are so upset about the idea of watching RHOA without their favorite cast member that they have threatened to quit watching the show if Phaedra’s contract is not renewed.

-It was reported last week that the peach holders of Real Housewives of Atlanta all got their renewal letter sent out just after the RHOA Season 9 reunion show was filmed.
+It was reported last week that the peach-holders of The Real Housewives of Atlanta all got their renewal letter sent out just after the RHOA Season 9 reunion show was filmed.
 Apparently, everyone got one but Phaedra.
 If that is the case, it would mean that Bravo decided not to bring Phaedra Parks back for what they are hoping will be an epic Season 10.

 As soon as it was reported that Phaedra Parks was fired from RHOA, her rep issued a statement to clear the rumor up, claiming that the report was not true and that Phaedra has not been fired.
-However, around the same time, Phaedra did remove all signs of RHOA and Bravo from her social media accounts.
+However, around the same time, Phaedra removed all signs of RHOA and Bravo from her social media accounts.

-There has been some debate about whether Phaedra Parks was fired or just not renewed for Season 10 of Real Housewives of Atlanta but that all boils down to semantics.
+There has been some debate about whether Phaedra Parks was fired or just not renewed for Season 10 of The Real Housewives of Atlanta, but that all boils down to semantics.
 If Phaedra isn’t coming back to RHOA, her fans will be mad no matter how it all went down.

 I do love me some @PhaedraParks.
 I’d quit watching if she exits! @Andy #RHOATL https://t.co/dHnYg1pYKM